pololu/libpololu-avr/README.txt

 AVR header files such as avr/io.h and a "lib" folder that has AVR libraries such as lib/libc.a.

-In the libpololu-avr directory, type "make show_prefix".
+In the libpololu-avr folder, type "make show_prefix".
 The Makefile will tell you where it thinks your avr-gcc files are.
 If the folder names displayed are correct, then you can run "make install" to install the library files.
 You will need to run this command with the